 Our certificate of incorporation provides that our Board of Directors shall consist of not more than twelve directors, with the exact number as determined from time to time by resolution of the Board.
-Our Board of Directors currently consists of nine members, comprised of Vann Avedisian, Joseph Boehm, Adrian Butler, Marla Gottschalk, David Head, David Near, Benjamin Rosenzweig, Todd Smith and Robert D. Wright.
-All current directors are nominees for election for a term expiring at our 2022 Annual Meeting.
+Our Board of Directors currently consists of eleven members, comprised of Vann Avedisian, Joseph Boehm, Adrian Butler, Marla Gottschalk, David Head, David Near, David Pearson, Benjamin Rosenzweig, Todd Smith, Jill Sutton and Robert D. Wright.
+All current directors, except for Marla Gottschalk and Benjamin Rosenzweig, are nominees for election for a term expiring at our 2023 Annual Meeting.
 Our certificate of incorporation provides that if a director is removed or if a vacancy occurs, the vacancy may be filled by a majority of the directors then in office, even if less than a quorum.